nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### 3.1.
 Explanation of notation

 - Fully capitalised field names, like `MODULE_CODE`,  indicate input parameters which you supply.
 For instance, in `del mod MODULE_CODE`, you would replace `MODULE_CODE` with the module code of the module you wish to delete (e.g. `del mod CS2113T`).
-- When multiple parameters are indicated within round brackets `()` and separated with `|`, you must choose exactly one of the options presented.
+- When multiple parameters are enclosed within round brackets `()` and separated with `|`, you must choose exactly one of the options presented.
 For example, `mark (c | u)` means that you must pick either `mark c` or `mark u`.
 - Parts of the command indicated within square brackets `[]` are optional, and you may choose to omit the enclosed section if you wish.
 For example, if the command format is `list [TAG_NAME]`, `list` and `list example_tag` are both valid inputs.

 > 📔 <span style="color:#3333ff">**NOTE:**</span>
 >
-> Pay special attention to whether input parameters are surrounded by double quotes (e.g. `-d "MODULE_DESCRIPTION"`).
+> Pay special attention to whether input parameters are surrounded by double quotes in the command format.
 Missing or unnecessary double quotes will likely result in Mod Happy not understanding your command.
+>
+> Example 1: `command EXAMPLE` does not require double quotes around `EXAMPLE`. `command hello` is an example of a valid command.
+>
+> Example 2: `command "EXAMPLE_2"` requires double quotes around `EXAMPLE_2`. `command "hello"` is an example of a valid command.

 > ⚠ <span style="color:#ffa500">**IMPORTANT:**</span>
 >